PaulApivat/data_engineer/practice/discourse/rocketpool/pipeline/README.md

 I'm experimenting by manually deleting specific posts, then re-running the pipeline to see if I can ingest those only (i.e., `ids`: 4755, 4791, 6112).

-I'm able to re-ingest deleted posts, however further testing is needed.
+### Rate Limits

-### Options
+To deal with rate limiting (i.e., `status code 429`) the `topic_post_pipeline.py` we've implemnted **exponential backoff** into the pipeline.
+The pipeline can be adjusted to account for the last *page* a topic thread has to ingest any *new* post.

 The challenge of running pipelines to fetch the latest discourse forum post involves a couple factors:
 1. The topic threads differ in length (i.e. `page`)
 2. The topic threads differ in last updated (i.e., `updated_at`)

-Some options for running pipelines to fetch new data include:
+Other options for running pipelines to fetch new data include:
 1. Fetch all posts within a recent time frame
 2. Check for gaps in post ids
 3. Fetch data for specific topic threads (more active threads)